 While the used clothing market is still significant—it occupies a whole half of a public market where I have a house in Mexico—the declining prices of apparel and the faster new item cycles have created a negative side effect: there’s a glut of used clothing available worldwide.
 As the Bloomberg article pointed out, Global clothing production has doubled since 2,000 and people are tossing items after fewer wears.
 Blame it on fast fashion, disposable outfits, or the fact most people have overstuffed closets, but the world would be better off now if we sent less to the Goodwill bin.

-Buy What is Meant to Last
+Buy Quality Travel Clothing That is Meant to Last

 That’s long been the bold plea from Patagonia, but they are a rarity.
 Most companies want to sell you as much clothing as you are willing to buy and will mostly ignore the environmental impact.
 When Patagonia ran the ad below, it really got a lot of attention.